Modern Slavery Act

 Approval

-This statement is Capco’s seventh statement made pursuant to section 54 of the UK Modern Slavery Act 2015 ‘Transparency in Supply Chains’ (the “Act”) and constitutes Capco’s modern slavery and human trafficking statement for the financial year ended 31 December 2022.
-This statement covers the activities of Capco, and all its subsidiary entities and specifically those subsidiary entities referenced below.
-This Statement was approved by the Board of Capital & Counties Properties PLC on 27 February 2023.
+This statement is Shaftesbury Capital’s eighth statement made pursuant to section 54 of the UK Modern Slavery Act 2015 ‘Transparency in Supply Chains’ (the “Act”) and constitutes Shaftesbury Capital’s modern slavery and human trafficking statement for the financial year ended 31 December 2023.
+This statement covers the activities of Shaftesbury Capital, and all its subsidiary entities and specifically those subsidiary entities referenced below.

 Ian Hawksworth